 - Education and training – in plant phenomics, image analysis, bioinformatics, biometry and statistical design.

 Open data sharing

 APPF policy promotes open data sharing.
-All APPF is published online for reuse and developed algorithms are shared in open source environments.
+All APPF data is published online for reuse and developed algorithms are shared in open source environments.